RocketDataScientist/DataHack-2017/README.md

 # DataHack has ended!

 **Thanks to all the participants!
 Final scoreboard and solutions can be found under the [documentation](documentation/readme.md) folder.
-We've already uploaded the two winning DataHack solutions by Syrus and Artech, having 0.62 F1 score, the interesting solution by the Klil group and a later submission by Shafik, who used an LSTM to reach the current community-SOTA for this problem at 0.65 F1 score!**
+We've already uploaded the two winning DataHack solutions by Syros and Arrtech, each having 0.62 F1 score, the interesting solution by the Klil group (0.59) and a later submission by Shafik, who uses an LSTM to reach the current community-SOTA for this problem (0.65)**

 **If you wish to upload a write-up for a solution or try a new submission please send it to RocketDataScientist@gmail.com**